advaitmoharir/cm-replication/README.md

 ## Code

-The folder `code` consists all the data and scripts required to clean and replicate the original results.
-There are two main subfolders:
+The folder `replication` consists all the data and scripts required to clean and replicate the original results, consisting of the following files:

-- `cleanup` - This has the raw data and code, which cleans and extends the data on crime and police employment.
+- `narrow.csv`- cleaned original dataset (1960-2010).
-- `replication`- This has the cleaned dataset and code, which replicates the results.
+- `wide.csv`- cleaned extended dataset (1960-2019).

-To obtain the cleaned extended dataset, follow these steps

-1. Go to the folder `cleanup`.
-2. Open `Cleanup.Rproj`
-3. Within the project, open `Cleanup.R`
-4. Run the file.
-The final csv output is already stored in the replication folder.
+- `replication.Rproj`- R Project associated with this folder.
+- `replicationfuns.R`- R script hosting all functions required to replicate the results.
+` replication.R`- R script implementing the replication.

 To implement the replication, follow these steps